Fire and rescue services

 Call 9999.

-We advise:
+We now advise:

 Higher levels apply in some areas.

-Exercise normal safety precautions in Oman overall.
+Exercise a high degree of caution in Oman overall.

 Reconsider your need to travel to border areas with Yemen.